matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

    the scenario where the federated HS already has all the history in the room, so it won't do a full sync of the room again.
- - Unlike the historical events sent via `/batch_send`, **the "marker" event is sent separately as a normal event on the "live" timeline** so that comes down incremental sync and is available to all homeservers regardless of how much scrollback history they already have.
+ - Unlike the historical events sent via `/batch_send`, **the "marker" event is sent separately as a normal state event on the "live" timeline** so that comes down incremental sync and is available to all homeservers regardless of how much scrollback history they already have.
+And since it's state it never gets lost in a timeline gap and is immediately aparent to all servers that join.
-    - Note: If a server joins after a "marker" event is sent, it could be lost in the middle of the timeline and they could jump back in time past the "marker" and never pick it up.
-But `backfill/` response should have historical messages included.
-It gets a bit hairy if the server has the room backfilled, the user leaves, a "marker" event is sent, more messages put it back in the timeline, the user joins back, jumps back in the timeline and misses the "marker" and expects to see the historical messages.
-They will be missing the historical messages until they can backfill the gap where they left.
+ - Also instead of overwriting the same generic `state_key: ""` over and over, the expected behavior is send each "marker" event with a unique `state_key`.
+   This way all of the "markers" are discoverable in the current state without us having to go through the chain of previous state to figure it all out.
+   This also avoids potential state resolution conflicts where only one of the "marker" events win and we would lose the other chain history.
  - A "marker" event is not needed for every batch of historical messages added via `/batch_send`.
 Multiple batches can be inserted then once we're done importing everything, we can add one "marker" event pointing at the root